CharlesKariuki-001/CharlesKariuki-001/README.md

 ---

 ### 🧠 Who Am I?
-(About Me)

 Hi!
 I'm Charles, a Computer Science student and aspiring Cybersecurity + AI expert at the start of my tech journey.
 I’m a passionate dreamer and relentless learner on a mission to secure and elevate the world through intelligent technology.

-🔐 Cybersecurity: I’m learning to outsmart threats, secure systems, and build digital trust.
+-🔐 Cybersecurity: I’m learning to outsmart threats, secure systems, and build digital trust.
-🤖 Artificial Intelligence: I’m exploring how AI can power smarter threat detection, automation, and innovation.
+-🤖 Artificial Intelligence: I’m exploring how AI can power smarter threat detection, automation, and innovation.
-🌐 Software & Web Development: I’m practicing full-stack development to create sleek, scalable, and secure applications.
+-🌐 Software & Web Development: I’m practicing full-stack development to create sleek, scalable, and secure applications.
-🌍 Global Impact: I’m working toward SDG Connect, a future platform that unites youth, technology, and the Sustainable Development Goals (SDGs) to solve real problems.
+-🌍 Global Impact systems

 For me, tech isn’t just about code, it’s about building systems that defend, empower, and inspire people, now and in the future.